-Decoy pricing is a type of e-commerce pricing strategy that aims to guide a potential customer towards a specific product by presenting bad choices as well.
+Decoy pricing is a strategy that aims to guide a potential customer towards a specific product by presenting an inferior choice.

-Basically, our brain eliminates the cheapest option regardless of whether it actually meets our needs or not.
-We evaluate it within a context and cannot focus on the price/performance of this particular option or the other.
+Basically, our brain eliminates the cheapest option regardless of whether it actually meets our needs or not, because it seems inferior to the rest.

-First of all, even though you don’t have a say in whether manufacturers produce decoy options or not, you decide how to display the products on your website.
-In other words, you can select products with similar use from different suppliers/manufacturers, and present them together in a manner that’ll create a decoy effect.
+Even though you don’t have a say in whether manufacturers produce decoy options or not, you decide how to display the products on your website.
+You can select products with similar use from different suppliers/manufacturers, present them together in a manner that’ll create a decoy effect.